 LP Accessory Connection

 (Located behind access door on

-passenger side of coach)
+passenger side of coach or at the rear of

+the vehicle, depending on model)

 -Typical View

 Turn valve off when not in use.
 Secure cap to outlet when not in use.
 After turning on gas, test gas piping connections to appliance for leakage with soapy water or bubble solution.
 Do not use products that contain ammonia or chlorine.